FASHI: A search for extragalactic OH megamasers with FAST: Detection Results and Analysis

-IRAS\,08201+2801 has been confirmed as an OHM by the Arecibo OHM Surveys \citep{Darling2001}.
-This object was also detected by the FASHI survey.
-The coordinates and redshift are very close between the two observations, but the OH line profile observed by FAST is consistent with that of \citet{Darling2001}.
-The measured OH and infrared parameters are listed in Tables\,\ref{tab:oh} and \ref{tab:oc}.
-The FIR luminosity of this object is 10$^{11.98\pm0.03}$\,$L_{\odot}$ and it belongs to a LIRG galaxy. \citet{Kim1998} classified the nucleus of this LIRG as a starburst.
-The OH spectrum of 08201+2801 shows multiple velocity components with $W_{50}=242.3\,\kms$.
-In Figure\,\ref{Fig:IRAS08201+2801}, the optical RGB image shows an obvious morphology with two nuclei connected by arcs and a single kinked tidal tail, clearly indicating an advanced merger \citep[see also][]{Darling2001}.
+\textbf{IRAS\,08201+2801} This has been confirmed as an OHM by the Arecibo OHM survey \citep{Darling2001}. \citet{Kim1998} classified the nucleus of this OHM as a starburst.
+The OH spectrum of this source shows multiple velocity components.
+In Figure\,\ref{Fig:IRAS-Continued}, the optical RGB image shows an obvious interaction morphology with two nuclei connected by arcs and a single kinked tidal tail, clearly indicating an advanced merger \citep[see also][]{Darling2001}.